 Most parents don’t realize that their child’s senior year run up quite the tab before their child even steps across the stage.
+Those extra expenses during the senior year can be a huge setback if you are not prepared.
 Not only will you have your typical back to school expenses to plan for but during your child’s senior year.
 But be prepared to spend several thousand dollars before your child graduates.

 Skip Purchasing a High School Ring